 Students are responsible for the content of university communications sent to their George Mason University email account and are required to activate their account and check it regularly.
 All communication from the university, college, school, and program will be sent to students solely through their Mason email account.
-[See https://thanatos.gmu.edu/masonlive/login].
+[See MasonLive].